 Reims is the capital of the region, and you'll find many opportunities to taste champagne here, as well as visit the renowned Notre-Dame Cathedral with its circular stained glass window, called a rose window, and the 1974 set of stained glass windows by Marc Chagall.

-There are 11 champagne houses in Reims, with Maxims, Mumm, Piper-Heidsieck, and Taittinger offering public tastings.
-Maxims is right in town, a short walk from the center.
+There are several champagne houses in Reims, with Mumm, Piper-Heidsieck, and Taittinger offering public tastings.

 You may also wish to consider Epernay, which also makes an excellent base for exploring the champagne route.
 The local cellars are listed on the Epernay Tourism website.